sisudata/api_examples/README.md

 1. Get a database connection by calling `config.getDatabaseConnection()`, which will return an object implementing the methods required of a `SisuOutputDatabaseConnection` (see above)
     1. Truncate the database tables if requested in config.py
 2. Connect to Sisu with the provided **API_KEY**, and get the Analysis metadata (including some Metric information.)
 Format it.
-Delete the existing metadata for this Analysis and write updated metadata for this Analysis to the data warehouse
+Delete the existing metadata for this Analysis and write updated metadata for this Analysis to the data warehouse if requested with **RETURN_RESULTS = False**
-3. Execute the Analysis and retrieve the result summary and segment detail.
+3. Execute the Analysis, if requested with **EXECUTE_ANALYSIS = True**, and retrieve the result summary and segment detail.
 Find any existing runs with the same group names or date ranges, and delete them from the summary and detail tables
 4. Format the summary information.
 Calculate some derived columns for the analysis summary table.
-Insert the summary information into the data warehouse
+Insert the summary information into the data warehouse, if requested with **RETURN_RESULTS = False**
-5. Retrieve the analysis waterfall, format it, and insert it into the data warehouse
+5. Retrieve the analysis waterfall, format it, and insert it into the data warehouse if requested with **RETURN_RESULTS = False**
 6. Format the segment detail information.
-Calculate some derived columns for the segment detail table, and insert the segment details into the data warehouse
+Calculate some derived columns for the segment detail table, and insert the segment details into the data warehouse if requested with **RETURN_RESULTS = False**
+7. Return the results for formatting into a JSON or object, if requested with **RETURN_RESULTS = True**

-### snowflake_database_helper.py
+### snowflake_database_helper.py / fivetran_database_helper.py

-This script defines a class called `SisuOutputDatabaseConnection` that performs database-related functions to write Sisu analysis and segment information into the data warehouse.
-As the name suggests, this class operates on Snowflake data warehouses.
+This script defines a class called `SisuOutputDatabaseConnection` that performs database-related functions to write Sisu analysis and segment information into the data warehouse, or return a formatted object / JSON string the caller can understand.
+We provide example helpers for Snowflake and Fivetran.
 Customers using other data warehouses will need to create their own implementation of this class that implements all of the same functions available in this object

-Class **variables** are declared at the top of the class to define SQL statements that would be used to execute select, insert, delete, and truncate operations for the specific data warehouse. <span style="text-decoration:underline;">These variables are convenience for the developer and not explicitly required as they are not used by callers of the class</span>
+Class **variables** are declared at the top of the class to define SQL statements that would be used to execute select, insert, delete, and truncate operations for the specific data warehouse, and internal data structures to store result data. <span style="text-decoration:underline;">These variables are convenience for the developer and not explicitly required as they are not used by callers of the class</span>

-Class **functions** are declared inside the class declaration to perform the various database operations required to operate the `execute_load()` function detailed above. <span style="text-decoration:underline;">Unlike class variables, class functions are required and must be implemented for any new data warehouse type a customer desires to use</span>:
+Class **functions** are declared inside the class declaration to perform the various operations required to operate the `execute_load()` function detailed above. <span style="text-decoration:underline;">Unlike class variables, class functions are required and must be implemented for any new data warehouse type a customer desires to use</span>:

 * **__init__()**: This is a standard class initialization function.
 Using configuration in `config.py`, it performs warehouse-specific tasks to establish a connection and create a reusable cursor for database operations that span the life of the execution.
-At the end of this function, a connection and cursor object should be fully initialized and stored in the class variables
+At the end of this function, a connection and cursor object, and any internal data structures required, should be fully initialized and stored in the class variables
 * **truncateTables()**: This function should perform the database operations required to remove all data from all of the database tables defined for the solution.
 Think of this as a reset button for the data tables.
 At the end of this function, each of the tables will be empty
 * **deleteAnalysisMetadata(ANALYSIS_ID Integer)**: This function should delete the analysis with the **ANALYSIS_ID** provided as input from the **ANALYSIS** table
 * **writeAnalysisMetadata(vals List)**: This function should insert a record into the **ANALYSIS** table.
 The input list **vals** will contain, in order, the column values to be inserted into the table to form a complete record, even if a column value is <span style="text-decoration:underline;">NULL</span>